agentuity/agent-changelog/README.md

 # Changelog Management Agent

-> [!WARNING]
-> This repository is under heavy development and it is not yet stable or ready for use.

 This agent receives GitHub webhooks when releases or tags are created and automatically updates changelogs across repositories using Devin AI and LLM processing.

 ## Overview